Last updated February 21, 2020

 1.4 Availability.
 Services descriptions may be accessible worldwide but for clarity, this does not mean all Services or service features are accessible in all languages or all areas, or that user-generated content available via the Services is legally compliant in all areas.
 It is your responsibility to make sure your use of the Services is available and legally compliant in your area.

 1.5 Discontinuance of Services.
 We may discontinue any or all of the Services at any time without liability to you or anyone else.
-If we discontinue a Service, you have the right to request a refund in writing within thirty (30) days of discontinuance, in which case, we will provide you with a pro rata refund for any unused fees for that Service for which you may have prepaid, in which event, your right to use the discontinued Service (or all Services, as the case may be) will terminate.
+If we discontinue a Service to which you have an annual subscription, and you opt to terminate, you have the right to request a refund in writing within thirty (30) days of discontinuance.
+In this case, we will provide you with a pro rata refund for any unused fees for that Service for which you may have prepaid, in which event, your right to use the discontinued Service (or all Services, as the case may be) will terminate.
 This will be your sole remedy in the event we discontinue any or all of the Services.

 2.1 Rise User ID.
 You need to provide your name, email address and password in order to access or use Services (the "Rise User ID").
 We recommend that you use your unique email address provided by your organization.
 You agree to: (i) provide true, accurate, current, and complete information about yourself as prompted by the sign up process; and (ii) maintain and promptly update the information provided during sign up to keep it true, accurate, current, and complete; and (iii) not share your Rise User ID with any third party.
 If you provide any information that is untrue, inaccurate, outdated, or incomplete, or if Articulate has reasonable grounds to suspect that such information is untrue, inaccurate, outdated, or incomplete, Articulate may terminate your user account and refuse current or future use of any or all of the Services.